nijdarshan/democratizing-ai-kannada/README.md

 - **Democratizing AI**: Making AI accessible to all, including speakers of underrepresented languages like Kannada.
 - **Local Patriotism**: Creating resources for the Kannada language, motivated by a deep sense of cultural identity.
-- **Social Justice**: Bridging the linguistic divide by ensuring that AI advancements benefit speakers of low-resource languages.
+- **Social Justice**: Bridging the linguistic divide by ensuring AI advancements benefit speakers of low-resource languages.
 - **Academic and Industry Recognition**: Positioning contributors as pioneers in this growing field, both in academia and industry.

 ## Research Focus